 Checklist of requirements

-Email: [email protected], please quote full title of the publication you want to subscribe to.
-We will require your name and details of the billing and delivery address.
+Please quote the full title of the publication you want to subscribe to.
+To complete your order we will require your name and details of the billing and delivery address.

 All our prices include delivery to your door.
 Please note all subscriptions must be pre-paid.

 Single issues are available for purchase in pdf format via the BPS Shop online.
-For members of the Special Group in Coaching Psychology you can download the International Coaching Psychology Review for free.
+Members of the Special Group in Coaching Psychology can download the International Coaching Psychology Review for free.